 - After an in-person or online meeting, follow up with a personalized Narrative of the presentation instead of a PDF or a link to the actual presentation.
 Prospects are more likely to share this information in video format since it is easier to consume and more specific to them.

 Sales Enablement in a Hybrid World

-To help B2B sales teams win in the hybrid world, marketing teams need to adjust their sales enablement tactics.
+To help B2B sales teams win in the hybrid world, digital marketing teams need to adjust their sales enablement tactics.
 Here are a few best practices that our customers have found very effective: